Kindred Creatures

 ...thoroughly enjoy your dog's personality and antics as you train.

-We use things your dog naturally enjoys (small pieces of healthy treats, a toy, a game of tug, or that 'thing' that you do to him that he loves.) to reinforce skills that you want him/her to learn.
+We use the things each individual dog naturally enjoys (small pieces of healthy treats, a toy, a game of tug, or that 'thing' that you do to him that he loves) to reinforce skills that we're teaching.

 Skills are taught by first breaking them down into small steps that gradually, and one-by-one in tiny increments, lead to the goal behaviour (the skill).